Innovation and economic reform in Europe and Japan

 Second panel: Innovation, labormarket transformation and and socio-economic reconstruction in Europe and Japan

 Jonathan Cave, Senior Tutor, Economics, University of Warwick,

 Kazufumi Yugami, Associate Professor, Graduate School of Economics, Kobe University

-Yoichi Matsubayashi, Professor, Graduate school of Economics, Kobe University
+Yoichi Matsubayashi, Deputy Dean and Professor, Graduate school of Economics, Kobe University

 Georgios Petropoulos, Research Fellow